Linuxfabrik/monitoring-plugins/check-plugins/postfix-logfile/README.md

                         one is not a failure; a relay that is really down produces them by the dozen.
 0 turns the threshold off.
                         Example: `--relay-failures-warning=5`.
 Default: 20
-  --rejects-critical REJECTS_CRITICAL
-                        Number of messages the server turned away within `--lookback` that returns CRITICAL.
-0 turns the threshold off.
-Example: `--rejects-critical=200`.
-                        Default: 60
-  --rejects-warning REJECTS_WARNING
-                        Number of messages the server turned away within `--lookback` that returns WARNING.
-Counted per source address.
-A server that answers the internet turns mail away all day and wants this raised.
-0 turns the threshold off.
-Example: `--rejects-warning=50`.
-                        Default: 6
   --server-log SERVER_LOG
                         Log source to read from.
 Accepts a file path, `docker:CONTAINER`, `podman:CONTAINER`,